swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

   /// It is possible to directly rethrow such error out of a `withTaskGroup` body
   /// function's body, causing all remaining tasks to be implicitly cancelled. mutating func next() async -> ChildTaskResult? { ... }

+  /// Wait for all of the child tasks to complete.
+  ///
+  /// This operation is the equivalent of
+  ///
+  ///     for await _ in self { }
+  ///
+  mutating func waitForAll() async { ... }

   /// Query whether the group has any remaining tasks.
   ///